SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Best-response dynamics via system level synthesis

-with $([G_x]_i, [g_x]_i)$, $([G_u^p]_j, [g_u^p]_j)$, and $([G_{\mathcal{G}}^{\tilde{p}}]_l, [g_{\mathcal{G}}]_l)$ denoting, respectively, the $i$-th, $j$-th, and $l$-th rows of the corresponding matrices and vectors.
-In this work, players are assumed to synthesise policies that satisfy these constraints for any $\sig{w} \in \sigset{W}$.
-At the expense of conservativeness, we cast Problem \eqref{eq: Best_Response_GFNE_SLS_Soft} as a robust optimization problem by considering the worst-case realisation of the noise.
-Specifically, we reformulate Eq. \eqref{eq: OperationalConstraints_Inequalities_X},
+with $([G_x]_i, [G_u^p]_j, [G_{\mathcal{G}}]_l)$ being the $i$-th, $j$-th, and $l$-th rows of the corresponding matrices.
+In this work, players are assumed to synthesise policies satisfying these constraints for any $\sig{w} \in \sigset{W}$.
+Equivalently, we cast Problem \eqref{eq: Best_Response_GFNE_SLS_Soft} as a robust optimization problem by considering the worst-case realisation of the noise.
+Specifically, we reformulate the constraint Eq. \eqref{eq: OperationalConstraints_Inequalities_X} as